Planning A Winter Ski Trip To Niseko, Japan, With A Stop In Tokyo!

 This winter we’re skiing in Niseko, Japan!

-We’re going to mix things up this coming winter, and will be skiing in Niseko, Japan.
+We’re going to mix things up with our ski trip for this year, and will be traveling to Niseko, Japan.
 For those not familiar, Niseko is outside of Sapporo, and it seems to be one of Japan’s premier ski destinations.
 It’s amazing how much growth the area is seeing.

 Among major luxury hotel groups, there’s currently the Park Hyatt Niseko and the Ritz-Carlton Reserve Niseko, with several more luxury properties on the way, ranging from a Hoshinoya, to a Rosewood, to a Six Senses.
 With the direction things are headed, this place will eventually be as concentrated of a luxury hotel market as Kyoto.